Actually, there are some additional precautions that may prove worthwhile.

 ammunition inside your safe.
 It is possible that a fire could heat up the inside enough to ignite these items

-and that valuables that might have survived otherwise won't.
-We stock a variety of lockers for these low value,
+and that valuables that might otherwise have survived, won't.
+We stock a variety of lockers for these relatively low value,

-flammable, keep away from children items.
+flammables and "keep away from children" items.
 Another example of inside the box thinking is a fire box.
 Small enough

-to fit into most safes, (they come in several sizes), they can double the fire protection of most safes.
+to fit into most safes, (they come in several sizes), they can dramatically increase the fire protection of most safes.
 It's

-a perfect solution for important papers and small valuables.
+a great solution for important papers and small valuables, especially if you do not already own a Champion safe.

 Outside the box thinking might include: double or triple sheet rock inside the closet that your safe is in.

 Installing a sprinkler.
-Not storing flammables by your safe.
+Not storing flammables and other fuel sources by your safe.
 Installing the safe away from likely ignition

 sources so that it isn't the first thing to go.
-Not storing ammo or gun powder in your safe; once it cooks off
+Not storing ammo or gun powder in or by your safe; like I said - once flammables

-things that otherwise might have survived may not.
+start cooking off valuables that otherwise might have survived now may not.

 Be creative, do your own thinking, visit us for more tips.